jaybeeuu/react-suspense/post.md

 }
 ```

-If you squint at that and turn your head to the side it kind of looks like a mashup of the component and hook we had before.
+If you squint at that and turn your head to the side it kind of looks like a mash-up of the component and hook we had before.
 We can see some status monitoring happening with some `if...else` logic, and we can see the promise being `.then`'ed (equivalent of the `await` we had before).
 In this case (remember it's an example) the promise is being mutated to store that state, and we're not using `useState` but we basically have the same things gong on as before.